crawl/qw/README.md

 * `Rune:<branch>`

-  Go directly to the branch end level and explore until the rune is found.
+  Go directly to the end level of `<branch>` and explore until the rune is found.

   Examples: `Rune:Swamp`, `Rune:Vaults`, `Rune:Geh`